Impacted Wisdom Teeth

 Fully Erupted Wisdom Tooth Problems

 In many people, wisdom teeth erupt in both the upper and lower jaws without any problems.
 But even if these teeth have erupted without problems and a person doesn’t clean them well, the bacteria that collects around can cause other tooth and gum infections in the area.
-In addition, this situation can cause problems such as the bad breath.
+In addition, this situation can cause problems such as bad breath.
 Since the results of such fully erupted wisdom teeth are similar to partially impacted wisdom teeth.
 They also need extraction.

 Extraction of Wisdom Teeth